 - Examines an initial set of information about the user device to determine which scans to apply.

-Produces an output verifying whether desired property values are found.
+- Produces an output verifying whether the desired property values are found.

 The instructions for creating Endpoint Analysis policies are general guidelines.
 You can have many settings within one session policy.
 Specific instructions for configuring session policies might contain directions for configuring a specific setting.
 However, that setting can be one of many settings that are contained within a session profile and policy.